mikepfeiffer/azure-network-101/projects/Project 1/README.md

 You should have wordpress working at this point, but there's a lot of issues with the current setup.
 Let's implement some best practices.

+* Disassociate the public IP from your SQL server
-* Configure the IPs on your servers for static assignment
+* Configure the IPs on your servers for static assignment (both public/private)
 * Disassociate the NSGs from both of your servers
 * Create ASGs for both the "WEB" and "SQL" application tiers
 * Configure the SQL NSG to permit MySQL traffic from only the "WEB" ASG
 * Associate your NSGs with their respective subnets (WEB, SQL) in the VNET
-* Disassociate the public IP from your SQL server

 Also... we shouldn't SSH directly to the servers.
 Remove the SSH rule from the web server NSG and make sure it only permits HTTP application traffic.
 At this stage it should already be disabled for SQL.
 In a future project we'll setup load balancers for the web tier.